wp-staging/wp-staging/readme.txt

 There are some obvious things like differences in the config of PHP and the server you are running but even such non-obvious settings like the amount of RAM or the CPU performance can lead to unexpected results on your production website.
 There are dozens of other possible cause of failure which can not be handled well when you are testing your changes on a local platform only without creating a backup staging site.

-This is were WP Staging jumps in...
+This is were WP STAGING jumps in...
 Site cloning, backup and staging site creation simplified!

 <h3>I just want to migrate the database from one installation to another</h3>
 If you want to migrate your local database to an already existing production site you can use a tool like WP Migrate DB.
-WP Staging is intended for creating a staging site with latest data from your production site or creating a backup of it.
+WP STAGING is intended for creating a staging site with latest data from your production site or creating a backup of it.
 So it goes the opposite way of WP Migrate DB.
 Both tools are excellent cooperating each other.

 <h3>What are the benefits compared to a plugin like Duplicator?</h3>
 I really the Duplicator plugin.
 It is a great tool for migrating from a development site to production one or from production site to development one and a good tool to create a backup of your WordPress website.
 The downside is that before you can even create an export or backup file with Duplicator a lot of adjustments, manually interventions and requirements are needed before you can start the backup process.
-Duplicator also needs some skills to be able to create a backup and development/staging site, where WP Staging does not need more than a click from you.
+Duplicator also needs some skills to be able to create a backup and development/staging site, where WP STAGING does not need more than a click from you.
 Duplicator is best placed to be a tool for first-time creation of your production site.
 This is something where it is very handy and powerful.

 If you have created a local or web-hosted development site and you need to migrate this site the first time to your production domain than you are doing nothing wrong with using